MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 **The key, query, and value matrices as linear transformations:**

-- Keys and queries work together to make a linear transformation to alter the primary embedding into the later embedding, and then we compute the
+- Keys and queries work together to make a linear transformation to alter the primary embedding into the later embedding, and then we compute the similarity of the two words in the later embedding.
+- ==Suppose that key and query transform the embedding into the one that is better suited for this attention problem.==
+-
   ![[Pasted image 20240523230432.png]]
+  - Values matrix takes the left embedding and